9MaxR9/PDOS/README.md

 Every time when I change something big the progress will be updated.
 PROGRESS:
 1) MAKE A BOOTLOADER, LINKER, KERNEL: DONE!
-2) MAKE A PRINTF FUNCTION, IMPORT KEYBOARD, READ USERINPUT
+2) MAKE A PRINTF FUNCTION: DONE!, IMPORT KEYBOARD, READ USERINPUT